TransformerOptimus/SuperAGI/CONTRIBUTING.md

 ### Suggesting Enhancements

 You can start adding ideas for new features or improvements to SuperAGI.
-Create an issue on Github with the following information:
+Create an issue on GitHub with the following information:

 1. Title describing the issue in a clear and concise manner
 2. Please provide a clear description of the proposed enhancement, highlighting its benefits and potential drawbacks.
-3. Provide example and supporting information.
+3. Provide examples and supporting information.

 ### Pull Requests